 For the Broth

-- Place 2 1/2 to 3 cups of broth and the rest of your ingredients from the broth ingredient list (minus the chicken and noodles) in stock pot and simmer for 20 minutes.
+- Place 2 1/2 to 3 cups of broth and the rest of your ingredients from the broth ingredient list (minus the chicken and noodles) in a stock pot and simmer for 20 minutes.
 If chicken isn’t cooked, be sure to cook while this is simmering.
 See notes for cooking.

 - Next, make your spicy almond sauce.